RiffleSystems/riffle-website/src/pages/essays/prelude.md

 ![](/assets/blog/prelude/component-2.png)

-Now when we click the table headers, we see the table reactively update:
+Now if we populate the list of tracks from this query, when we click the table headers, we see the table reactively update:

 <video controls="controls" muted="muted" src="/assets/blog/prelude/sort.mp4" playsinline="" />

-Of course, this is functionality that would be easy enough to build in a normal React app.
+Of course, this is functionality that would be easy to build in a normal React app.
 What have we actually gained by taking the Riffle approach here?

 First, it's **simpler to understand** what's going on in the system, because the system has structured dataflow at runtime which exposes the provenance of computations.
 If we want to know why the tracks are showing up the way they are, we can inspect a query, and transitively inspect that query’s dependencies, just like in a spreadsheet.